ncatlab/nlab-content/pages/3/3/3/9/9333/content.md

 A more technical survey of is in [FSS 13](#FSS).

-Below we first discuss how combining the notion of [[local quantum field theory]] in its modern incarnation as [[extended quantum field theory]] with [[prequantum field theory|Lagranian]] quantum field theory necessitates higher differential geometric structures:
+Below we first discuss how combining the notion of [[local quantum field theory]] in its modern incarnation as [[extended quantum field theory]] with [[prequantum field theory|Lagrangian]] quantum field theory necessitates higher differential geometric structures:

 * [Extended prequantum field theory](#ExtendedPrequantumFieldTheory)